Needi Naadi Oke Katha: Plot

-The story is about Rudra Raju Sagar (Sree Vishnu) from Kurnool a middle class youth who is failing his degree continuously.
+The story is about Rudra Raju Sagar (Sree Vishnu) from Chittoor a middle class youth who is failing his degree continuously.
 It feels sad to his father (Devi Prasad) who is a teacher.
 Sagar's sister does well in studies, but he tried to pass but he couldn't, after a critical circumstance he decides to take his studies seriously for his fathers sake and aims to become what his father wants.
 So for taking guidance in studies he meets Dharmika (Satna Titus) a topper through his sister.
 At first, she avoids him thinking he is a flirt, later understanding his intention, starts giving him guidance to prepare for the exams.
 She prepares a time table for him and suggests that he read self-confidence books.
 Then Sagar changes his lifestyle, which gets condemned by every one.
 He leaves his friends for the sake of his father.
 Dharmika introduces Anand Ram Shankar (Posani Krishna Murali) a famous motivator, after some comical circumstances Sagar understands that his sessions are completely fake.